 It is also one of the primary ‘goals’ of the organization, underneath which many sub-goals will eventually align.

 The way I like to think of a Strategic Objective is:

 If I was meeting with my investors / board – what would be the key programmes / objectives that I would update them on if I only had an hour.

 This is a useful way to ensure that your Strategic Objectives are neither too high level to be relevant, nor too detailed to be overly operational.

-How Many Strategic Objectives Should I Have?
+Writing Strategic Objectives, How Many Should I Have?

-There is of course no right answer here – though there are certainly risks if you get the number wrong.
+There is, of course, no right answer here – though there are certainly risks if you get the number wrong.
 Too few and you’re probably not stretching yourself.
 Too many and you’re unlikely to achieve them all, which should absolutely be your intent.

 As a rule of thumb – if we tie Strategic Objectives into our bigger framework – we would probably suggest having between 2 and 4 Strategic Objectives, per each of your Focus Areas.

 The main advice here when writing strategic objectives is to keep things simple.
 Strategic Objectives should be easy to remember and should be understandable by everyone within the organization.
 That means no jargon (if possible), and keeping them to one sentence long.
 You can add more detail of course, but you should be able, to sum up what you want to achieve quickly and simply.

 We suggest a structure as follows: